 Cuisine: Haute and Hot

 Since Ferran Adrià’s northern Catalonian phenomenon elBulli closed, chef d’auteur successes in Barcelona have proliferated.
 Some two dozen superb restaurants (and more on the way) have won international recognition, so keeping abreast of the city’s culinary rock stars can be a dizzying pursuit.
-Here’s a quick primer: Adrià disciples Sergi Arola at his eponymous Arola Restaurant in the Hotel Arts, and Carles Abellán at BRAVO24 in the W Barcelona remain at the frontiers of Adrià-inspired molecular gastronomy.
-Rising stars such as Jordi Artal of Cinc Sentits, Jordi Vilà of Alkimia, the Torres twins at Dos Cielos, and Jordi Herrera of Manairó, join established masters Carles Gaig and Mey Hofmann in a dazzling galaxy of gastronomical creativity.
-Meanwhile, the Roca brothers from Girona, Raül Balam from Sant Pol de Mar, and Martin Berasategui from San Sebastián have opened award-winning hotel restaurants in, respectively, the Omm (Moo), the Mandarin Oriental (Moments), and the Condes de Barcelona (Lasarte).
-Add to this list up-and-comers like Xavier Franco of the restaurant Saüc (in the Ohla Hotel), Dani Lechuga of Caldeni, and Oriol Ivern of Hisop, and you begin to appreciate what a gastronomic haven Barcelona has become.
+Here’s a quick primer: Adrià disciple Sergi Arola, at his eponymous Arola Restaurant in the Hotel Arts, and Disfrutar–-the project of three former elBulli chefs, Oriol Castro, Eduard Xatruch, and Mateu Casañas–-remain at the frontier of Adrià-inspired molecular gastronomy.
+Rising stars such as Jordi Artal of Cinc Sentits, Jordi Vilà of Alkimia, and Jordi Herrera of Manairó, join established masters Carles Gaig and Mey Hofmann in a dazzling galaxy of gastronomical creativity.
+Meanwhile, Raül Balam from Sant Pol de Mar and Martin Berasategui from San Sebastián have opened award-winning hotel restaurants in, respectively, the Mandarin Oriental (Moments), and the Monument Hotel (Lasarte).
+Add to this list up-and-comers like Jordi Cruz of the restaurant ÀBaC, the Torres twins of Cocina Hermanos Torres, and Romain Fornell of Caelis, and you begin to appreciate what a gastronomic haven Barcelona has become.

 There are no results